-AACSB-The International Association for Management Education has accredited the programs of the College of Business Administration.
+AACSB International-The Association to Advance Collegiate Schools of Business accredits the programs in the Harley Langdale, Jr. College of Business Administration.

 The Master of Social Work program is accredited by the Council on Social Work Education.

 LOCATION OF THE UNIVERSITY